-Civil War.-Typhoid fever (or enteric fever, as the British call it) has for many years been known as "The scourge of armies."
-In our Civil War the Union Army had over 80,000 cases recognized as such, and there were probably as many more which, because of imperfect means of diagnosis, were thought to be malaria and other affections
+Typhoid fever (or enteric, as the English call it) has for many years been known as "the scourge of armies."
+In our Civil War the Union Army had over 80,000 cases recognized as such, and there were probably as many more which, because of imperfect means of diagnosis, were thought to be malaria and other affections.

-France in 1870, had over 73,000 cases and nearly 7000 deaths, although active hostilities lasted but six months.
+War of 1870.-The Germans, in the war with France in 1870, had over 73,000 cases and nearly 7000 deaths, although active hostilities lasted but six months.

-Boer War.-The British Army in South Africa (1904) while fighting with the Boers, had 57,000 cases and 8000 deaths.
+Boer War.-The British Army in South Africa, while fighting with the Boers, had 57,000 cases and 8000 deaths.